Upturn unsubscribed user

 Threats

-• Increased competition from other shipping lines
+• Increased competition from larger global carriers

-• Labor disputes and disruptions
+• Economic slowdown and trade disruptions

 • Regulatory changes and environmental regulations